 Bunions are a common foot deformity, caused by the big toe to move towards the other toes.
 There are several symptoms that may indicate you have a bunion including inflammation on or around your big toe joint, pain when wearing shoes and an enlargement on the side of your foot near your second toe.

 However, these bunion symptoms can be confused for other conditions such as ganglion cyst, arthritis and misalignment in the feet.
 As such, it is advisable to consult and seek the relevant treatment with an orthopaedic doctor in Singapore.

 2. Do all bunions eventually need surgery?

-When the pain starts to interfere with your day-to-day activities, your doctor may recommend surgery to remove or reposition bunion bone tissue so it won't continue to press against other bones in your feet.
+When the pain starts to interfere with your day-to-day activities, a bunion surgery may be recommended by our doctor in Singapore to remove or reposition bunion bone tissue so it won't continue to press against other bones in your feet.

 3. How can bunion surgery fix the feet?

 When conservative measures do not relieve the symptoms of a bunion, your doctor may suggest bunion surgery as an appropriate treatment.
 Instead of one long incision, bunion surgery can be done through small incisions in your skin that require fewer stitches.
-As it is minimally invasive, patients in Singapore are more likely to get back on their feet quicker.
+As it is minimally invasive, patients, including those we have treated in Singapore, are more likely to get back on their feet quicker.
 Once the deformed area is corrected, you can focus on preventing foot bunion recurrence.